didash20/Excursion/README.md

 * Command Line Interface

 ## Preview
 Follow this [link](http://didash20.github.io/Excursion/) to preview the project.
-(Not available yet)

 ## Features
 * The html is semantic, ordered and commented